labgrid-project/labgrid/doc/configuration.rst

 ExternalPowerDriver
 ~~~~~~~~~~~~~~~~~~~
-An ExternalPowerDriver is used to control a target power state via an external command.
+An :any:`ExternalPowerDriver` is used to control a target power state via an
+external command.

 Binds to:
   - None